 JavaScript's promised convenience

-s in JavaScript was a great usability improvement
+The introduction of Promises in JavaScript was a great usability improvement

 when working with asynchronous code.
 They are usually much easier to comprehend